jgbarah/evaluating-foss-projects/grimoire.md

 # Quantitative evaluation with Grimoire

-[This chapater is still to be written]
+[This chapter is still to be written]

 ## Data retrieval